Blog

 open sourceRPCEthereumBaseRustTypeScriptinfrastructure

-A new open-source failover pool for any EVM chain.
+Open-source failover for any EVM chain.
+Pool free endpoints and land the calls a single one drops.
 Rust and TypeScript, no sidecar.

 A single hardcoded RPC URL is one point of failure.
 Public providers 429 you, lag under load, and go down without warning, and when yours does, your app does.
 We hit this often enough building on Base that we factored the fix into a small library and open-sourced it.